simonw/llm/docs/embeddings/python-api.md

 (embeddings-python-similar)=
 ## Retrieving similar items

-Once you have populated a collection of embeddings you can retrieve the entries that are most similar to a given string using the `similar()` method:
+Once you have populated a collection of embeddings you can retrieve the entries that are most similar to a given string using the `similar()` method.

+This method uses a brute force approach, calculating distance scores against every document.
+This is fine for small collections, but will not scale to large collections.
+See [issue 216](https://github.com/simonw/llm/issues/216) for plans to add a more scalable approach via vector indexes provided by plugins.

 ```python
 for entry in collection.similar("hound"):